 - Confocal training day1.
 This is a 1 day course where users will follow lectures in the morning where those concepts of microscopy will be presented that were unclear in the online course.
 In addition, practical issues of microscopy experiments, laser safety and LCAM lab rules will be discussed.
 During the afternoon a practical session is organized where small groups of users will learn how to perform basic handling of a microscope.

 - Microscopy exam.
 In order to make sure that the user does have enough knowledge to handle the 300-1000 kEuro microscope equipment, the user will have to pass an online microscopy exam.

 - Microscope training session.
 Together with the microscope contact person the user will get a personal training at the specific microscope that will be used during the project.
 After this session the user is able to work at the microscope itself.

 1 The user may have followed other LCAM, UvA or external microscopy courses already that will cover points 2 & 3.

 Inquiries about starting up a collaboration with LCAM should be directed to:

 Section of Molecular Cytology

 The applicant is required to:

-– Be familiar with Bio and Laser safety rules.
-These issues are discussed during the intake interview and the LCAM basic confocal course that is mandatory for every LCAM user.
+– Be familiar with Bio and Laser Safety rules.
+These issues are discussed during the intake discussion and LCAM Confocal training day that is mandatory for every LCAM user.

 – Submit all final peer-reviewed journal manuscripts that arise from work at LCAM, upon acceptance for publication.